Qumulo/docs/integration-guide/varonis/deploying-qumulo-broker.md

 1. To confirm the audit logging configuration for your cluster, use the `qq audit_get_syslog_config` command.

-   In the following example output from the command, audit logging is enabled in JSON format.
+   In the following example output, audit logging is enabled in JSON format.

    ```json
    {